fishjam-dev/book/src/rtsp/stream_decoding.md

 Unfortunately, to decode the stream, we must first deal with several issues.

+Each issue described below was present (with varying consequences, usually less severe for HLS) in both of the conversions we attempted.

 ## Keyframes
-Our implementation of a WebRTC Engine, the heart of Jellyfish, requires new streams to start with a keyframe (IDR frame).
+If a new WebRTC peer joins an existing room, we will need to request keyframes (IDR frames) from all other participants.
-This posed a problem: RTSP by itself does not provide a way to request that a keyframe be transmitted in the RTP stream.
+This poses a problem: RTSP by itself does not provide a way to request that a keyframe be transmitted in the RTP stream.

 > The issues we write about in this section could maybe be alleviated by sending an RTCP FIR (Full Intra Request),
 > RTCP PLI (Picture Loss Indication) or RTCP NACK (Negative Acknowledgement) for the lost packets.